niks3089/tech-blog/content/posts/token-history-problem-statement.md

 - Plan for potential extensions of retention periods to 60-90 days.

 #### Token Compatibility
-- Ensure compatibility with all uncompressed token types, including token extensions, regular tokens, and Metaplex tokens.
+- Ensure compatibility with all uncompressed token types, including token extensions, regular tokens and Metaplex tokens.

 #### Performance
 - Optimize the indexer for speed and filtering capabilities.